5jt/dyalog-cookbook/manuscript/13_help.md

   1 #.Markdown2Help.Display MyHelpInstance 'Misc'
   ~~~

-  * The `1` provided as left argument forces the GUI to make itself visible again.
+  * The `1` provided as left argument forces the GUI to make itself visible, no matter whether it is visible right now or not: the user might have "closed" the help system since she requested a help page.
   * `MyHelpInstance` represents the help system.
   * "Misc" is the name of the page to be displayed.
 Can also be empty (`⍬`) in which case the first page is shown.

   Note that the overhead of bringing the help system back this way is pretty close to zero.
-If you want to get rid of the help system just delete the reference.
+If you _really_ want to get rid of the help system just delete the reference.

 ## The "Developers" menu

 In case the help system is running under a development version of Dyalog you have a "Developers" menu on the right side of the menubar.
 This offers a couple of powerful commands that support you in keeping your help system healthy.
+We discuss just the most important ones:

+### Show topic in browser

+This is particularly useful when you use non-default CSS and there is a problem with it: all modern browsers offer excellent tools for investigating CSS, making the hunt for bugs or unexpected behaviour way easier.

-In particular we want to draw your attention to the "Create proofread document" command.
-This creates an HTML document from all the help pages and writes the HTML to a temporary file.
+### "Create proofread document"

+This command creates an HTML document from all the help pages and writes the HTML to a temporary file.
 The filename is printed to the session.

-You can then start a word processor, say Microsoft Word, and open that document with it.
+You can then open that document with your favourite word processor, say Microsoft Word.
 This will show something like this:

 ![The help system as a single HTML page](images/13_ProofRead.jpg)

 This is a great help when it comes to proofreading a document: one can use the "Review" features of the chosen word processor and also print the document.
 You are much more likely to spot any problems in a printed version of the document than on screen.

+### "Reports"

+There are several reports available reporting broken and ambiguous links, `∆TopicProperties` functions and help pages that do not carry any index entries.

 ## Export to HTML